 Another buildup of fat can come from too many navigation options, too many options, period, or way too much information crammed into one place.
 Trimming the fat eliminates the clutter and lets the real message get through.

 Ever sit down to dinner, look at your plate, and immediately wonder: “What the heck is that?!”
-The same sensation can arise when website sections, navigation options or video or audio clips are not clearly labeled to let viewers know what they’re going to get.
+The same sensation can arise when website sections, navigation options, or video or audio clips are not clearly labeled to let viewers know what they’re going to get.

-I ran across an entire section of samples once that had absolutely no indication what I’d be viewing when I clicked on the video clip.
+I ran across an entire section of samples once that had absolutely no indication of what I’d be viewing when I clicked on the video clip.
 Website visitors are often busy people looking for a specific solution.
 They typically don’t have time to be guessing what they’re going to find if they click on an unmarked section or clip.

-We’ve all been in the midst of enjoying a tasty dish when – bam – we end up with a different texture, taste or other strange thing we had not been expecting.
+We’ve all been in the midst of enjoying a tasty dish when – bam – we end up with a different texture, taste or other strange things we had not been expecting.
 Prime examples include a bone in our tuna fish salad or a hard kernel of anything in our soft pudding.
 The experience can be rather unsettling.

 The same thing can happen when sites pull their visitors away from what they’re viewing to suddenly look at something else.
 Pop-up menus that pull visitors to other pages and sites are one example.
 In the voice-over world, another example is audio or video demo options that open to an audio or video player in a different window.